Vokuar/Teamladybug/README.md

-this is the discord for the servers
+this is the discord [invite link](https://discord.gg/Ja7NxCxkua) for the servers